Bold and warlike, Edward was Robert Bruce’s only surviving younger brother and heir to the throne.

 On 24 June his schiltron advanced relentlessly, driving back the disordered English cavalry and slaying the reckless Gloucester.

-In 1315, Edward invaded Ireland, then under English rule, as part of Bruce’s campaign to defend all Scotland’s borders against repeat invasion from England.
+In 1315, Edward invaded Ireland, then under English rule, as part of Bruce’s campaign to disrupt Engkish lordship there.

-He proclaimed himself high king of Ireland but was killed in battle three years later.
+He was proclaimed High King of Ireland with the support of his Irish allies but was killed in battle three years later.